melvinquick/windows-setup-script/README.md

 This is a script for setting up Windows to how I like it on a fresh install.

+## Instructions / Notes

+- Download it as a zip file and save it wherever you want (your downloads folder should be fine)
+- Set-Location -Path "~\Downloads"
+- Open PowerShell as a normal user and run Expand-Archive Downloads\WindowsSetupScript-main.zip
+- Set-Location -Path "WindowsSetupScript-main\WindowsSetupScript-main"
+- .\WindowsSetupScript.ps1
+  - If you get an error, run this command: Unblock-File -Path .\WindowsSetupScript.ps1
+  - Then run the script again using .\WindowsSetupScript.ps1

 ## To-Do List

 - Caskaydia Cove Font :construction: